False Discovery Rate: The Most Important Scientific Calculation You Never Do

 Finally, we note that FDR estimates are only a means of adjusting acceptance thresholds to minimize false discoveries.
 Moving those thresholds will always increase your false negatives in order to lower false discoveries, or vice versa.
 If you want both fewer false discoveries and fewer false negatives at the same time, you need to improve your experimental design.
 One good approach is tiered experiments (a form of replication).
 Another is to perform variance analysis and reduce your experimental error.
 We’ll talk about both of them in future posts.

-†Accepting results at P-value threshold of P<0.05 technically means you have a 5% probability of accepting a false positive result (from the null hypothesis) in that one test.
+†Conventional wisdom suggests that accepting results at P-value threshold of P<0.05 means you have a 5% probability of accepting a false positive result (from the null hypothesis) in that one test.
 You therefore have a 95% probability of rejecting a false result, and conclude that any result that does pass the threshold is true with 95% probability.
+However (and see the comments below from Gary and the response), this is not true because it doesn’t account for the prior probability.
+But we’ll go with it here for the reasons stated in the reply to Gary’s comment.

 Ioannidis, J.P.A.
 (2005) Why Most Published Research Findings Are False.
 PLoS Medicine.
 2(8): e124. https://doi.org/10.1371/journal.pmed.0040215